• Skip to main content

 • Preheat the oven to 400°F(205°C)in the middle of the rising process.

 For the long loaves: After 40-45 minutes when almost doubled in size, make 3-5 diagonal slashes with a sharp knife or a bread lame.
-The loaf may lose it puff a little once you make the slashes or even after the second rise.
+The loaf may lose its puff a little once you make the slashes or even after the second rise.
 Using your hands, gently narrow them out from the two sides as much as you can.

 For the round loaf: Remove the plastic film once after 45-50 minutes almost doubled.